Texas A&M Aggies softball: All-Americans

-The Texas A&M Softball program has had 27 different players selected to an all-American team for a total of 43 times.
-A&M has had 1 four time all–American in Lori Stoll, 4 3–time all-Americans (Andaya, Cooper, Gibson, & Dumezich), as well as an additional 5 2–time all-Americans (Carter, Mizera, Scarborough, Vidales, & Lee).
+The Texas A&M Softball program has had 29 different players selected to an all-American team for a total of 46 times.
+A&M has had 1 four time all–American in Lori Stoll, 4 3–time all-Americans (Andaya, Cooper, Gibson, & Dumezich), as well as an additional 6 2–time all-Americans (Carter, Mizera, Scarborough, Vidales, Lee, & Perez).